vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 # Reactivity Fundamentals {#reactivity-fundamentals}

 :::tip API Preference
-This page and many other chapters later in the guide contain different content for Options API and Composition API.
+This page and many other chapters later in the guide contain different content for the Options API and the Composition API.
 Your current preference is <span class="options-api">Options API</span><span class="composition-api">Composition API</span>.
 You can toggle between the API styles using the "API Preference" switches at the top of the left sidebar.
 :::

 ## Declaring Reactive State {#declaring-reactive-state}

 <div class="options-api">

-With Options API, we use the `data` option to declare reactive state of a component.
+With the Options API, we use the `data` option to declare reactive state of a component.
 The option value should be a function that returns an object.
 Vue will call the function when creating a new component instance, and wrap the returned object in its reactivity system.
 Any top-level properties of this object are proxied on the component instance (`this` in methods and lifecycle hooks):

 ```js{2-6}
 export default {